-MSBA 8120 - Bias, Ethics, and Principles of Data Science
+MSBA 8125 - Principles of Data Analytics

-This course addresses the ethical dimension of data science.
-Security and privacy of our data is of utmost concern to organizations and individuals.
-Data ethics is viewed through the lens of cognitive biases and the ways we build models and algorithms to aid in our decisions.
-Data collection, management, manipulation, sharing, ownership, and persistence all factor into an ethical framework.
-This class discusses all of these topics to understand how an organization aligns ethical practices with principles.
+This course addresses foundational and broad aspects of data use.
+Students will engage with the ethical dimensions of data science, including the ways we build models and algorithms to aid in our decisions.
+Data collection, quality, management, preparation, manipulation, sharing, ownership, and persistence all factor into an ethical framework.